-Ethos Urban has prepared this report on behalf of Elanor Investors Group (the proponent) in support of a Planning Proposal submitted to the Department of Planning and Environment (DPE) for amendments to the Wollongong Local Environmental Plan 2009 relating to 43-65 Cowper Street, Warrawong (the Site).
-The subject Site was selected as part of the Department of Planning State assessed Planning Proposal Pilot Program.
+Ethos Urban has prepared this report on behalf of Elanor Investors Group (the proponent) in support of a Planning Proposal submitted to the Department of Planning, Housing and Infrastructure (DPHI) for amendments to the Wollongong Local Environmental Plan 2009 relating to 43-65 Cowper Street, Warrawong (the Site).
+The subject Site was selected as part of DPHI's State Assessed Planning Proposal Pilot Program.